Mental Toughness and Training Consistency

 Confidence Through Evidence

-Your training log answers these questions with facts, not feelings.
-When you open 400WFTP and see that you completed a 3-hour ride at race intensity last month, or that your threshold power has climbed 15 watts since January, doubt has a harder time taking root.
-The data becomes your evidence locker — proof that the work has been done.
+Pre-race anxiety is almost always a fear of the unknown.
+Your training log answers those fears with facts, not feelings.
+When you open EndurexAI and see that you completed a 3-hour ride at race intensity last month, or that your threshold power has climbed 15 watts since January, doubt has a harder time taking root.
+The data becomes proof that the work has been done.

 Accountability Without Judgment